CS2103AUG2016-F09-C1/addressbook-level4/docs/UserGuide.md

 <br>
 ### Finding tasks : `find`
-Finds tasks whose title, description, date, time and tags contain any of the given keywords.<br>
+If you want to find tasks whose title, description, date, time and tags contain any of the information you want to search for.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`